pivotal/docs-platform-automation/docs/tasks.md

     ---excerpt--- "reference/collect-telemetry-usage"

 ### configure-authentication
-Configures Ops Manager with an internal userstore and admin user account.
+Configures Tanzu Operations Manager with an internal userstore and admin user account.
 See [configure-saml-authentication](#configure-saml-authentication) to configure an external SAML user store, and [configure-ldap-authentication](#configure-ldap-authentication) to configure with LDAP.